 DESCRIPTION

+"This is a control variable.

+It is written by an external management entity when making a management request.
+Changes take effect when dot11WNMRqstRowStatus is set to Active.

-"This attribute indicates the time interval, expressed in the units indicated in the Location Civic Request Service Interval Units field, at which the STA requests to receive Location Civic Reports.
+This attribute indicates the time interval, expressed in the units indicated in the Location Civic Request Service Interval Units field, at which the STA requests to receive Location Civic Reports.
 A Location Civic Request Service Interval of 0 indicates that only a single Location Civic Report is requested."

 ::= { dot11WNMRequestEntry 16 }